 Once your model has been trained with your training data, evaluate the output to assess whether it’s addressing your target user need according to the success metrics you defined.
 If not, you’ll need to tune it accordingly.
 Tuning can mean adjusting the hyperparameters of your training process, the parameters of the model or your reward function, or troubleshooting your training data.

 To evaluate your model:

-- Use tools like the What-If tool to inspect your model and identify blindspots.
+- Use tools like the What-If tool and the Language Interpretability Tool (LIT) to inspect your model and identify blindspots.

 - Test, test, test on an ongoing basis.